Ranavirus: Pathogenesis

-Synthesis of viral proteins begins within hours of viral entry with necrosis or apoptosis occurring as early as a few hours post-infection.
+Synthesis of viral proteins begins within hours of viral entry with necrosis or apoptosis occurring as early as a few hours post infection.

-Seasonal Disease Dynamics
+Seasonal disease dynamics

-There are several hypothesis for seasonal outbreak patterns observed for Ranavirosis mortality events.
+There are several hypotheses for seasonal outbreak patterns observed for Ranavirosis mortality events.
 Ranaviruses grow in vitro between 8-30 °C, however for most isolates, warmer temperature result in faster viral replication.
 A combination of this optimal growth temperature along with shifts in larval amphibian susceptibility result in seasonal outbreak events most often observed during warm summer months.
 Amphibian mortality events are often observed as larval amphibians reach late Gosner stages approaching metamorphosis.
 As larval amphibians reach metamorphic stages of development, their immune system is reorganized prior to the development of adult tissues.
 During this time period, amphibians are stressed, and their immune systems are down regulated.
 This decrease in immune function and warmer environmental temperatures allows for greater viral replication and cellular damage to occur.
 Across 64 mortality events in the United States 54% were found to occur between June-August.

-Environmental Persistence
+Environmental persistence

 The environmental persistence of Ranaviruses is not understood well, however in realistic environmental conditions the T90 value of an FV3-like virus is 1 day.
 The duration of persistence is likely affected by temperature and microbial conditions.
 It is unlikely that ranaviruses persist in the environment outside of host species between outbreak events.

 Researchers have explored several pathogen reservoirs for the virus which might explain how the virus can persist within an amphibian community.
 In some amphibian populations, sub-clinically infected individuals may serve as reservoirs for the pathogen.
 These sub-clinically infected individuals are responsible for reintroduction of the virus to the larval population.
 With ranaviruses being capable of infected multiple taxa, and with there being differences in susceptibility between taxa, it is likely that sympatric fish and reptile species may serve as reservoirs for virus as well.
 Interclass transmission has been proven through the use of mesocosm studies.